 nya Kamenetz, finance expert and author of Generation Debt, will close out the Lindenwood University 2009-2010 Speaker Series with a presentation at 7 p.m. on Tuesday, April 13, in the Anheuser-Busch Leadership Room of Lindenwood’s Spellmann Center.

 The Lindenwood University School of Communications will host its second annual Film and Television Camp this summer for high school students interested in learning production skills.
 Sessions are scheduled from 9 a.m. to 4 p.m. daily, June 14-18 and June 21-25.

-The Lindenwood University Student Government Association (LSGA) has organized a letter-writing campaign from 6 to 11:45 p.m. on Wednesday, Feb.
-10, in the Connection Center on the first floor of the Spellmann Campus Center.
-Students will have the opportunity to voice their opposition to Senate Bill 784, which seeks to reduce the amount of financial aid awarded to those attending four-year private institutions through the state-funded Access Missouri grant program.
+The Lindenwood University Student Government Association (LSGA) has organized a letter writing and phone call campaign from 4 to 8 p.m. on Wednesday, April 7, in the Connection Room on the lower level of the Spellmann Center.
+Participants will have the opportunity to voice their opposition to Missouri Governor Jay Nixon’s proposal to eliminate Bright Flight and Access Missouri state grant funding for students attending independent colleges and universities.